Tri Pointe Homes (TPH)

 Glenn J. Keeler, Chief Financial Officer and Chief Accounting Officer

-Mr. Keeler joined Tri Pointe Homes in February 2013 as Corporate Controller and became Chief Accounting Officer in 2014, and Chief Financial Officer in January 2020.
-Previously, he served as Corporate Controller of STEC, Inc., a publicly traded global provider of solid-state drives, and as Director of Finance and Controller of Lantronix, Inc., a publicly traded designer of networking and communications products.
-Mr. Keeler began his career at Ernst & Young, LLP, serving clients in real estate, technology, and manufacturing industries.
+Glenn J. Keeler serves as the Chief Financial Officer and Chief Accounting Officer at Tri Pointe Homes.
+He joined the company in February 2013 as Corporate Controller before advancing to Chief Accounting Officer.
+Prior to Tri Pointe Homes, Mr. Keeler was the Corporate Controller of STEC, Inc., a publicly traded provider of solid-state drives, and the Director of Finance and Controller of Lantronix, Inc., a publicly traded networking and communications products company.
+He also spent six years at Ernst & Young, LLP, serving clients in the real estate, technology, and manufacturing industries.

-Mr. Mitchell is a co-founder of Tri Pointe Homes and serves as its President and Chief Operating Officer.
-He has over 30 years of experience in the real estate development and homebuilding industry, including a tenure as Executive Vice President with William Lyon Homes.
+Thomas J. Mitchell is the President and Chief Operating Officer of Tri Pointe Homes.
+He co-founded Tri Pointe Homes in 2009 alongside Doug Bauer and Mike Grubbs.
+Mr. Mitchell brings over 30 years of experience in the real estate development and homebuilding industry, including a tenure as Executive Vice President with William Lyon Homes.
+His prior experience also includes roles with The Irvine Company and Pacific Savings Bank.

 Linda H. Mamet, Executive Vice President & Chief Marketing Officer

-Ms. Mamet is the Executive Vice President and Chief Marketing Officer at Tri Pointe Homes.
-She possesses over 15 years of homebuilding experience, having held various sales and marketing roles with Pulte Group Inc (NYSE: PHM) across different brands, and also served as Corporate Vice President of Sales and Marketing with John Laing Homes.
+Linda H. Mamet is the Executive Vice President and Chief Marketing Officer at Tri Pointe Homes.
+She has more than 15 years of experience in the homebuilding industry, having held various sales and marketing roles with Pulte Group Inc across multiple brands.
+Additionally, Ms. Mamet served as Corporate Vice President of Sales and Marketing with John Laing Homes.
+She is also a California Real Estate Broker.

 AI Analysis | Feedback